Cobb salad is a hearty, healthy lunch that is packed with protein! With bacon, hard boiled eggs, blue cheese and avocados.

 Which is the best Cobb salad dressing?
 Traditionally a red wine vinaigrette is used, however we have enjoyed this with a white wine vinaigrette and caesar dressing.
 I bet ranch dressing would be great, too!

-Can I add chicken to Cobb salad?
+Can I add chicken it?
 Traditionally, chicken is added!
-You could certainly add in some cooked, cooled & shredded chicken if you’d like.
+You could certainly add in some cooked, cooled & shredded chicken if you'd like.

 Why is it called Cobb salad?
 You can read the whole story here!